qrbounty/qrbounty.github.io/about.md

 # About Me
 Hey there!
 I'm a lifelong security ethusiast who generally keeps a low profile.
 When it comes to tactics I value being a scalpel over being a hammer.
 I'm also a "sharpen the axe" kind of person so I'm usually in no hurry to drop right into a shell.
-Because of my long hobbyist history I often find myself running into topics I haven't actively used in years, luckily that same history has given me the super power of being able to pick almost anything security related back up at full speed in a couple of days.
+Because of my long hobbyist history I often find myself running into topics I haven't actively used in years, luckily that same history has given me the super power of being able to pick almost anything back up at full speed after a brief refresher.

 # Some mostly-non-office highlights from my security and tech history:
 * 2019 / OSINT, Terraform, LoRa radio, ESP8266